RondineleG/AliasPowershel/README.md

-# GitAliasPowershel
+# AliasPowershel
-Creating alias for git in Windows PowerShell
+Creating alias for in Windows PowerShell